sunnyshen321/watermark/README.md

 # Watermark PDFs and Upload to Drive

+The repo is forked from Yanay Rosen's watermark repo.

 This script let's you share watermarked versions of pdfs on google drive.

 The watermark for each user will be their email, it is tiled in the background.